-The Indigenous Services & Initiatives department offers opportunities for students and employees learn about Indigenous culture through resources and information on our website as well as through workshops, including beading, moccasin making, Cree language lessons, Seven Grandfather Teachings, and much more.
+The Indigenous Services & Initiatives department offers opportunities for students and employees to learn about Indigenous culture through resources and information on our website and workshops, including beading, moccasin making, Cree language lessons, Seven Grandfather Teachings, and much more.

 Watch for announcements from the Indigenous Services & Initiatives department about upcoming workshops.